sugojs/sugo-server/README.md

 }
 ```

 The idea behind this handler is to give custom exceptions the power to define how should they be handled.
 This can be useful if the exception has custom data.
-If this error handler does not fufill your needs, it can be replace with the server.setErrorHandler method.
+If this error handler does not fufill your needs, it can be replaced with the server.setErrorHandler method that receives a function with the same signature.

 ## **Logging**